Preventing Frozen Pipes

-- Keep garage doors closed if there are water supply lines in the garage – consider keeping them closed even if they are not to help keep heat in the home.
+- Keep garage doors closed if there are water supply lines in the garage – consider keeping the doors closed even if they are not.
+This will help keep heat in the home.

 - Keep faucets dripping – Dripping faucets keep the water in your pipes moving which can prevent your pipes from freezing.
 This tip should be used only under extreme conditions.

-- Provide an extra power supply – This is particularly important if you are leaving the property for an amount of time.
+- Provide an extra power supply – This is particularly important if you are leaving the property for a long period of time.
 Having a reliable backup power source ensures that the heat will continue to run even if a snowstorm knocks out a power line.

-- Know the most vulnerable areas – Water supply pipes in unheated interior areas like basements, crawl spaces, attics, garages, or kitchen cabinets are extremely vulnerable, but be sure to watch any metal or plastic pipes outdoors such as hose bibs, swimming pool supply lines, or water sprinkler lines.
-Additionally, check on pipes that run against exterior walls and have little or no insulation.
+- Know the most vulnerable areas of your property – Look for water supply pipes in unheated interior areas like basements, crawl spaces, attics, garages, or kitchen cabinets.
+Check for any metal or plastic pipes outdoors such as hose bibs, swimming pool supply lines, or water sprinkler lines.
+Additionally, see if you have any pipes that run against exterior walls and have little or no insulation.

-- Have your heating and plumbing system serviced each year – this will help you fix any small problems before they have the opportunity to become larger problems.
+- Have your heating and plumbing system serviced each year – research the guidelines for appliances in your area and have them checked/serviced as required.
+It is better to fix any small problems before they have the opportunity to become larger problems.